 MSc The Globalised Muslim World

 A unique masters exploring the dynamics of contemporary Muslim societies in our increasingly interconnected world.
-Apply before 1st July 2022 to be eligible for one of five £5000 student bursaries.
+Apply before 31st July 2023 to be eligible for one of five £5000 scholarships.

 This exciting taught MSc programme explores the inherent diversity of the world's Muslim societies whilst encouraging students to critically analyse some of the major global, international and transnational trends and movements that cut across borders and connect Muslims across the world.

 Unlike the majority of masters programmes currently available to students with interests in contemporary Muslim societies, the MSc The Globalised Muslim World offers a genuinely global perspective, pushing the boundaries of enquiry beyond the Middle East to South Asia, Southeast Asia and Sub-Saharan Africa as well as a number of key Muslim-minority contexts in Europe and North America.